kinvolk/bpf-map-fuse/README.md

 ## Goals (TODO)

 - Hash maps (key-value store) have a directory for each key and the content of the file is be the value
-- Use BTF (BPF Type Format) to discover the format and display the content in an human-friendly wau
+- Use BTF (BPF Type Format) to discover the format and display the content in an human-friendly way
 - Ring buffers could be read by continuously reading the file with `cat`